NotYetGames/DlgSystem/README.md

     - Settings panel in Project Settings to modify the layout
     - Option to import from and export to plain text formats (e.g. json)
     - Real time display/edit functionality of the Dialogue runtime data.
+- Execute blueprint and C++ functions from your dialogues.
+The following are supported:
+	- Enter Events
+	- Enter Conditions
+	- Text Arguments

 Not yet convinced?
 Have you seen our [`showcase page`](https://gitlab.com/NotYetGames/DlgSystem/wikis/Feature-Showcase)?

 ## General Information

 See the [Wiki](https://gitlab.com/NotYetGames/DlgSystem/wikis/home) for the manual and tutorials.
+See [Function Execution](Examples/README.md) page for a tutorial on how to run Blueprint and C++ functions using your dialogues.

 [DlgSystemExample project](https://gitlab.com/NotYetGames/DlgSystemExample/tree/4.23) is also provided.